GetTerminus/convox-off-cluster-builder/README.md

 Tool to create Convox Builds off the Convox cluster.

 # Usage
-This is how we use it to do our build in CI and then import the build to the rack.
-(Using CirceCI in this case) The new convox-build-off-cluster tool has been overhauled and its functionality has been expanded.
+The new `convox-build-off-cluster` tool has been overhauled and its functionality has been expanded.
-For the new and improved version of the convox-build-off-cluster tool an adjusted version of the .drone.yml file is needed
+For the new and improved version of the `convox-build-off-cluster` tool an adjusted version of the `.drone.yml` file is needed

 # Configuration Example (_.drone.yml_)
 ```